Ranikumari08/SQL-Agent/README.md

 # 🗄️ NL2SQL — Ask Your Database in Plain English

 Turn natural-language questions into safe, read-only SQL using **Google Gemini**, run them across **multiple databases**, and explore the results in a **Streamlit** chat interface.
+✅ Supports SQLite and PostgreSQL — with an extensible architecture that can be easily extended to MySQL, SQL Server, and other SQL dialects via the DatabaseDialect interface.

+Perfect for building AI-powered data exploration tools, internal dashboards, or conversational analytics — no SQL knowledge required.

 > "Which product categories have a return rate above the overall average?"
 > → Gemini writes the SQL → the app runs it → you get a table, a chart and a CSV download.